patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/DEMON_Armbian_HDMI_Boot_Screen/DEMON_HDMI_Boot_Screen_Install.md

 ![DEMON_Armbian_Boot](https://github.com/user-attachments/assets/fb98da30-1f13-4490-9dfd-861b4a979488)

 # This example has been tested WORKING on the STOCK SV08 system
+# IT IS UNTESTED ON SV08 MAINLINE KLIPPER HOWEVER

 Download the file by clicking the link or pasting the command into your SSH terminal